Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Tucson Mountains?

-Tucson Mountains's last spring frost typically falls around mid-March, and the first fall frost arrives around mid-December.
+Tucson Mountains's last spring frost lands near mid-March, and in Tucson Mountains the first fall frost follows around mid-December.

 What is the rainy season in Tucson Mountains?